Callum Montgomery

-Callum Montgomery (born May 14, 1997) is a Canadian soccer player who plays for Canadian Premier League side Cavalry FC.
+Callum Montgomery (born May 14, 1997) is a Canadian soccer player who plays for USL Championship side Detroit City FC.

 Early life

 Montgomery was born in Nanaimo, British Columbia to a Canadian father and Fijian mother.
 He began playing youth soccer at age four with the Nanaimo Soccer Association.
 Afterwards, he joined the Vancouver Island Wave in 2011.
 In Grade 11, he began attending boarding school at St. Michaels University School, and helped them to a BC Provincial AA Championship title in 2014, scoring the winning goal in the final and being named tournament MVP.

 College career

 In 2015, Montgomery began attending the University of North Carolina at Charlotte, where he played for the men's soccer team.
 He scored his first collegiate goal on October 20, 2015 against the Virginia Tech Hokies.
 At the end of the season, he was named to the Conference USA All-Freshman Team.

-During his sophomore season,he helped the 49ers win the Conference USA regular-season title, and was named a Second-Team CoSIDA Academic All-American, Conference USA All-Academic team, and First-Team CoSIDA Academic All-District.
+During his sophomore season, he helped the 49ers win the Conference USA regular-season title, and was named a Second-Team CoSIDA Academic All-American, Conference USA All-Academic team, and First-Team CoSIDA Academic All-District.

 During his junior season, he was a Second-team CoSIDA Academic All-American, earned CoSIDA Academic All-District, United Soccer Coaches All-South Region Scholar and Conference USA All-Academic honours, and was named to the Second Team All-Southeast Region, was a First Team All-Conference USA and First Team All-State.

 In his senior season, he was named a First Team All-American, a First-Team CoSIDA Academic All-American, the Conference USA Scholar-Athlete of the Year, Conference USA Defensive Player of the Year, First-team All-Southeast Region, First-Team All-Conference USA, was named to the Conference USA All-Tournament team, was a semifinalist for the MAC Hermann Trophy, was a Second-team Senior CLASS Award All-American, First-team Scholar All-American, First-team Scholar All-South Region, Second-team TopDrawerSoccer.com All-American, First-team NCCSIA All-State, and was named Team MVP.
 He scored 11 goals in 73 appearances, over his four seasons, and was invited to the MLS Combine, ahead of the 2019 MLS SuperDraft.
 He was named the top centre-back prospect ahead of the draft.